cran/splitTools/README.md

 The function `create_timefolds` does time-series splitting where the out-of-sample data follows the (extending or moving) in-sample data.

+The result of `create_folds` can be directly passed to the `folds` argument in cross-validation functions of XGBoost or LightGBM.
+Since these functions expect out-of-sample indices, set the option `invert = TRUE`.

 ## Installation

 From CRAN: